scotchfield/author-wordcount/readme.txt

 == Installation ==

-Place all the files in a directory inside of wp-content (for example, author_wordcount).
+Place all the files in a directory inside of wp-content/plugins (for example, author-wordcount).
 Activate the plugin, and make sure that you add the widget to a sidebar.

 You can find the admin page under Settings, titled Author Wordcount.